Young people and students

 Former Israeli Ambassador to the United States, Daniel Ayalon, has been appointed co-chair of Nefesh B'Nefesh, the

-Jerusalem-based aliya organization announced yesterday.
+Jerusalem-based Aliya organization announced yesterday.

 In an interview with Haaretz following the appointment, Ayalon said, "It is not unrealistic to think of a million Jews"